Newcomer setup

 What this template is for

 This template is not legal advice and does not replace formal complaint procedures, tribunal forms, or regulator processes.
+Check whether the organization has a mandatory internal complaint process you must exhaust first.

 How to use it